memphisdev/save-zakar-hackathon/README.md

 <INSERT #2 prizes here>

+Original and creative projects will recieve an awesome swag pack by Memphis.dev and Streamlit

 ## The challenge 🔥
 Zakar Island has been struggling with wildfires in the last few years, taking human and animal lives.
 The fires also destroy homes and agricultural and industrial crops and cause famines.